Left Tail of the Derivative Martingale in a Gaussian BRW in the Entire Subcritical Regime: Introduction

-\subsection{Motivations and related works.}
+\subsection{Motivations and related works}

-The branching Wiener process studied in this paper is a specific instance of Mandelbrot multiplicative cascades \cite{Man74}, a toy model of Gaussian multiplicative chaos (GMC).
-Originally intended by Kahane \cite{Kahane85} to model energy dissipation in turbulence, GMC has more recently gained significant attention for its role in fields such as Liouville conformal field theory, random matrix theory, and number theory.
-See \cite{BP25,RV14} for more details.
+The Gaussian branching random walk studied in this paper is, after exponentiation and martingale normalization, exactly Mandelbrot's lognormal multiplicative cascade, introduced in the study of energy dissipation in turbulent flows~\cite{Man72,Man74}.
+Kahane's theory of Gaussian multiplicative chaos (GMC)~\cite{Kahane85} later generalized this picture to the situation of a log-correlated Gaussian field on a continuous space.
+Both cascades and GMC share many basic features and exhibit the same phase transition in the inverse temperature parameter.
+GMC has recently gained significant attention for its role in fields such as Liouville conformal field theory, random matrix theory, and number theory.
+See~\cite{BP25,RV14} for more details.